Double-X/DoubleX-RMMV-Superlative-Active-Time-Battle-SATB-/README.md

 5. The Component X Solution Domain file explains the solution domain of component X.

+6. The Component X Invariant file lists all nontrivial invariants the component X replied upon.

 Responsibility:

 1. The Developers Responsibilities file lists the responsibilities of all SATB developers.